 What to do there: Head to one of the viewpoints for glorious views of the stunning canyon and go walking along the rocks and through the jungle.
 You may spot diverse wildlife in the jungle too—creatures that call the area home include birds, butterflies, reptiles, and black panthers.
-Although it’s rare to actually see a wild panther you might just get lucky!
+Although it’s rare to actually see a wild panther you might just get lucky(and staying safe travelling means you will not get too close to these if you do)!
 For more natural beauty continue your trip to the nearby Dudhsagar Waterfalls and then add some culture and spirituality to your Goa itinerary with a visit to Tambdi Surla Temple.

 Why it’s awesome: Somewhat off the beaten track, the Butterfly Conservatory of Goa is an especially nice place to take the kids.
 It can also be pretty romantic if you visit with that special someone!
 Situated near Ponda, the small butterfly sanctuary is perched on a hill.
 A stream flows through the forest and gardens and the site is the result of hard work by a couple who wanted to create a beautiful place where pretty butterflies could thrive.
 Butterflies come and go as they please, attracted by the wide variety of plants and flowers, and the owners have recorded some 100 species of visiting butterflies.